flare-fist/flutter-mind_relaxing_game/README.md

 GestureDetector

-Minimalist UI principles

-##📄 License
+📄 License

-This project is open-source.
-Feel free to modify, improve, and contribute. 🌿
+Open-source.
+Feel free to modify and extend.